 ARA has invested in the following certifications to ensure the proficiency of our staff, improve efficiency, and provide the best service to our clients in meeting their quality requirements.

 CMMI® Maturity Level 3 Appraised

-ARA’s Southeast Division is appraised at CMMI Level 3 for Development (CMMI®-DEV), version 1.3, for all major software programs.
+ARA’s Southeast Division and Emerald Coast Division are appraised at CMMI Level 3 for Development (CMMI®-DEV), version 1.3, for all major software programs.
 CMMI®-DEV characterizes a set of best practices that encompass the full product development lifecycle, from inception through delivery and sustainment performance.
 The independent appraisal was conducted using the Standard CMMI® Appraisal Method for Process Improvement (SCAMPI).